sjmgarnier/RmdTemplates/README.md

 RmdTemplates
 ============

-R package containing templates for authoring manuscripts for various journals.
+R package containing templates for authoring manuscripts for various journals using the [rmarkdown language (v2)](http://rmarkdown.rstudio.com/) developed by the good people from [RStudio](http://www.rstudio.org/).

-For now the package only contains templates for all journals from PLoS, the Public Library of Science (all PLoS journals share the same basic template).
+For the moment the package only contains templates for all journals from PLoS, the Public Library of Science (all PLoS journals share the same basic template).

 More journals will come as I write articles for them, or as contributors offer their own templates :-)